Radio acoustic ranging: Nicholas Heck

-Realizing the potential of these applications of acoustics to hydrographic surveying and navigation, particularly along the United States West Coast, where fog frequently interfered with attempts to fix ship positions accurately, Ernest Lester Jones (1876–1929), then Director of the United States Coast and Geodetic Survey, in consultation with United States Coast and Geodetic Survey Corps officers, decided to investigate the use of acoustics in both depth finding and navigation.
-Nicholas H. Heck (1882–1953), a Coast and Geodetic Survey Corps officer, had been assigned from 1917 to 1919 to World War I service with the United States Naval Reserve Force, during which he had researched the use of underwater acoustics in antisubmarine warfare.
+Realizing the potential of these applications of acoustics to hydrographic surveying and navigation, particularly along the U.S. West Coast, where fog frequently interfered with attempts to fix ship positions accurately, Ernest Lester Jones (1876–1929), then Director of the USC&GS, in consultation with USC&GS Corps officers, decided to investigate the use of acoustics in both depth finding and navigation.
+Nicholas H. Heck (1882–1953), a USC&GS officer, had been assigned from 1917 to 1919 to World War I service with the U.S. Naval Reserve Force, during which he had researched the use of underwater acoustics in antisubmarine warfare.
 He was the obvious choice to lead the new effort.

-By January 1923, the Coast and Geodetic Survey had decided to install a Hayes sonic rangefinder – an early echo sounder – aboard the survey ship USC&GS Guide, which the Coast and Geodetic Survey planned to commission into its fleet later that year; successful operation of the sonic rangefinder would require a precise understanding of the speed of sound through water.
-When Heck contacted E. A. Stephenson of the U.S. Army Coast Artillery Corps to inform him of this plan and to inquire further about the Vineyard Sound experiments, Stephenson suggested that a system of hydrophones detecting the sound of underwater explosions could allow Coast and Geodetic Survey ships to fix their position while conducting surveys.
-Heck agreed, but believed that existing navigation aids would not meet the needs of the Coast and Geodetic Survey in terms of the immediacy and accuracy of position fixes.
-He envisioned improving on the Submarine Signal Company's system of underwater noise generators and attached radio transmitters, as well as other previous concepts, by creating what would become known as the radio acoustic ranging method.
-Like echosounding, this method required an accurate calculation of the speed of sound through water.
+By January 1923, the USC&GS had decided to install a Hayes sonic rangefinder – an early echo sounder – aboard the survey ship USC&GS Guide, which the USC&GS planned to commission into its fleet later that year; successful operation of the sonic rangefinder would require a precise understanding of the speed of sound through water.
+When Heck contacted E. A. Stephenson of the CAC to inform him of this plan and to inquire further about the Vineyard Sound experiments, Stephenson suggested that a system of hydrophones detecting the sound of underwater explosions could allow USC&GS ships to fix their position while conducting surveys.
+Heck agreed, but believed that existing navigation aids would not meet the needs of the USC&GS in terms of the immediacy and accuracy of position fixes.
+He envisioned improving on the Submarine Signal Company's system of underwater noise generators and attached radio transmitters, as well as other previous concepts, by creating what would become known as the RAR method.
+Like echo sounding, this method required an accurate calculation of the speed of sound through water.

-Heck oversaw tests at Coast and Geodetic Survey headquarters in Washington, D.C., that demonstrated that shipboard recording of the time of an explosion could be performed accurately enough for his concept to work.
+Heck oversaw tests at USC&GS headquarters in Washington, D.C., that demonstrated that shipboard recording of the time of an explosion could be performed accurately enough for his concept to work.
 He worked with Dr. E. A. Eckhardt, a physicist, and M. Keiser, an electrical engineer, of the National Bureau of Standards to develop a hydrophone system that could automatically send a radio signal when it detected the sound of an underwater explosion.
-When the Coast and Geodetic Survey commissioned Guide in 1923, Heck had her based at New London, Connecticut.
-Under his direction, Guide both tested her new echo sounder's ability to make accurate depth soundings and conducted radio acoustic ranging experiments in cooperation with the U.S. Army Coast Artillery Corps.
-Despite many difficulties, testing of both echo sounding and radio acoustic ranging wrapped up successfully in November 1923.
+When the USC&GS commissioned Guide in 1923, Heck had her based at New London, Connecticut.
+Under his direction, Guide both tested her new echo sounder's ability to make accurate depth soundings and conducted RAR experiments in cooperation with the CAC.
+Despite many difficulties, testing of both echo sounding and RAR wrapped up successfully in November 1923.